PeterMikulecky/TDA-project/README.md

 persistence homololgy visualizations and the final distance metric.

 ## Team Members:
 Peter Mikulecky and Patrick Hudson

+## Bugs, Feature Requests and Contribution:
+Please direct all such correspondence to pmikule1@asu.edu

 ## Anticipated Challenges
 We think that the primary challenge will be determining default parameters for the TDA pipeline